kalviumcommunity/Silent-Investigator/README.md

 # Silent-Investigator

-Of course!
-Here is a great README for your "Silent Investigator" project, complete with engaging emojis and a professional structure.

 🕵️‍♀️ The Silent Investigator 🤫

 Uncovering the truth in the silence.
 This next-generation RAG AI agent doesn't just find what's there; it reveals what's deliberately missing.